Sai-teja260/AI_Research/RAG_using_OpenAI_API/README.md

 ```

 * Expect the welcome message:
-  **“Welcome to the AtliQ College Q\&A System!
+  **“Welcome to the College Q\&A System!
 Ask about student GPA, fees, or general topics.
 Type 'quit' to exit.”**

 * Test by asking: